ChromiaProject/postchain-chromia/doc/source/introduction.rst

   Return a list of peers (IP address, port, pubkey)

 nm_get_peer_list_version()
   Return an integer version.
-This might for example be the timestamp of the last block a the time the node list whas updated, but could be anything, as long as it changes every time the node list changes.
+This might for example be the timestamp of the last block a the time the node list was updated, but could be anything, as long as it changes every time the node list changes.

 nm_compute_blockchain_list(pubkey)
   Return a list of blockchain RIDs that the node identified by the provided pubkey should run.